PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-22 11:10:48
+Last updated: 2024-04-22 11:11:26
-Random Quote: A good lord comforts and protects the weak and helpless.  -  Maester Luwin
+Random Quote: Joel: "You got any advice on the best way west?"
+Man: "Yeah.
+Go east." - Ellie Williams